HKUST-Aerial-Robotics/Teach-Repeat-Replan/README.md

   <img src="https://github.com/HKUST-Aerial-Robotics/Teach-Repeat-Replan/blob/master/files/joystick.png" width = "400" height = "248"/>
  </p>

-  Actually any USB joystick is fine, but its buttons may need to be re-maped in ```simulation/simulator.launch```.
+  Actually, any USB joystick is fine, but its buttons may need to be re-mapped in ```simulation/simulator.launch```.

   **4.2 Teaching and Repeating**